 After several attempts, the battery in my phone dying during a particularly good run and plenty of wine to keep me in a zen-like state, I managed a time that I was pleased with.
 Indeed, I hadn’t come anywhere near said time before.
 I’ve totally spoilt it with the picture above, but here’s the proof that I’m required to share.

 So that’s that.
 It’s been a fun challenge to take part in, so big thanks to the organisers for inviting me to join in.
-I now have to hand the cube over to Dylan who has been patiently waiting for me to let him have a go and prepare to weep when he beats my time.
+I now have to hand the cube over to Dylan.
+He has been patiently waiting for me to let him have a go.
+I will also prepare to weep when he beats my time.